 - Drive-by downloads

-What has WordPress done until now?
+What has WordPress done till now?

 On December 1st, 2016, WordPress made a landmark announcement that is perhaps putting the security concerns surrounding the CMS platform to rest once and for all.